ultimaterpa/urpautils/README.md

 urpautils.csv_append_row("C:\\path\\to\\file.csv", ["foo", "bar"])

 # Read rows from CSV file
-#   besides optional arguments such as newline or encoding this function contains two more arguments:
+#   besides optional arguments such as newline or encoding this function has two more arguments:
 #   'start_row_index' and `end_row_index`.
 All rows are read if not provided
 urpautils.csv_read_rows("C:\\path\\to\\file.csv")